 - According to Adespresso, Instagram images get 23% more engagement than their Facebook counterparts

-- Additionally, brands (i.e. businesses and schools) can see up to 4% of their followers regularly engaged on Instagram.
-This is much higher than the 0.1% organic engagement these same businesses typically report on Facebook and Twitter
+- Additionally, brands can see up to 4% of their followers regularly engaged on Instagram.
+This is much higher than the 0.1% organic engagement these same businesses typically report on Facebook and Twitter.

 Finally, the three reasons why Instagram Stories are more powerful than simply using the site to post regular pictures and videos:

-- Attention: When someone is watching your Story, it takes up their entire screen.
-There’s little scope for something else to distract them during their session, which helps to ensure they engage fully with what they’re watching
+- Attention: when someone is watching your Story, it takes up their entire screen.
+It’s unlikely for something else to distract them.

-- Scarcity and FOMO: Stories (unless added permanently to your profile) disappear 24 hours after being posted.
-This also means that they’re usually of current events – stuff that’s happening right now.
-People may fear missing out on what’s going on, so will click in to avoid this
+- Scarcity and FOMO: stories (unless added permanently to your profile) disappear after 24 hours.
+This means that they’re usually of current events.
+People may fear missing out on what’s going on, so will click to avoid this.

-- Authenticity: Globally recognised brands such as BBC, Nike and National Geographic all leverage the power of Stories to engage authentically with their audience.
-This content doesn’t have to be as polished or refined as the regular posts you see: they can be more real, which is preferable for many viewers
+- Authenticity: global brands all leverage the power of Stories to engage with their audience.
+This content doesn’t have to be as refined as your regular posts, they can be more real.

-If you’re not already using Instagram Stories as part of your work as a school marketer, we suggest you start now.
-The benefits you’ll see (increased engagement, more reach, and less stress around the quality of the content – because you’re supposed to create something simple and real) will more than justify the effort you put in.
+If you’re not already using Instagram Stories as part of your marketing, we suggest you start.
+The benefits you’ll see will more than justify the effort you put in.